qliu95114/demystify/analyzestoragelog/Kusto_Analyze_TEXT_LOG.md

 ```

-# Use Kusto to analyze random DNS log
+# Use ADX to analyze random DNS log

 Today, receive one DNS log which indicates DNS resolution time out, I want to convert the TIMESTAMP from AEDT to UTC and also get all DNS name list to create a DNSnamelist.txt to make a reproduce.